Meigyoku-Thmn/Ever17Converter/documetations/SC3.md

 When jumping into a script, the game take the first offset to find the starting place for execution.

+The last index in this segment doesn't point to anywhere usable.
+It is not even a valid offset.
+Still don't understand what it is.

 ## Main script
 (No. 3) is a sequence of main opcodes.
 Click for [More info](#understanding-about-the-idea-of-this-file-format).